YAHIAQOUS/drf-api/README.md

 - **NOTE** Refer to the class demo for built out `Dockerfile` and `docker-compose.yml` examples.
 - Update `Dockerfile` and `docker-compose.yml` if needed.

-## Implementation Notes

-- You'll need to run a command to convert pyproject.toml dependencies to requirements.txt
-  - > poetry export -f requirements.txt -o requirements.txt
-- If you get an `allowed host` error examine the bug details and update code as needed.
-- When Docker installed and docker files are ready to go then run...
-  - $ docker-compose up
-- To shut docker down enter `ctrl+c`
-- You'll learn a better way soon
-  - In other words, make it work

 &nbsp;

 **PR Link**: <https://github.com/YAHIAQOUS/drf-api/pull/1>